lkubb/salt-vault-formula/docs/states.rst

 This installs Vault,
 manages the Vault and system swap configuration and then starts the Vault service.
-Also ensures the cluster is initialized.
+Also ensures the cluster is initialized if ``vault:init`` is not false.

 ``vault.package``